jboss-developer/jboss-jdg-quickstarts/rest-endpoint/README.md

 1. Obtain JDG server distribution on Red Hat's Customer Portal at https://access.redhat.com/jbossnetwork/restricted/listSoftware.html

-2. Install a JDBC driver into JDG.
-More information can be found at https://access.redhat.com/knowledge/docs/en-US/JBoss_Enterprise_Application_Platform/6/html/Administration_and_Configuration_Guide/chap-Managing_Datasources.html . _NOTE: JDG does not support deploying applications so one cannot install it as a deployment._
+2. Install a JDBC driver into JDG (since JDG includes H2 by default, this step may be skipped for the scope of this example).
+More information can be found at https://access.redhat.com/knowledge/docs/en-US/JBoss_Enterprise_Application_Platform/6/html/Administration_and_Configuration_Guide/chap-Datasource_Management.html . _NOTE: JDG does not support deploying applications so one cannot install it as a deployment._

 3. This Quickstart uses JDBC to store the cache.
 To permit this, it's necessary to alter JDG configuration file (`JDG_HOME/standalone/configuration/standalone.xml`) to contain the following definitions: